 Milo + Nicki create fun, tropically inspired garments from banana fibres.
-We love their 6>1 maxi skirt that can be worn a full six ways or more, offering perfect versatility for travel and creative wardrobes.
+We love their 6>1 maxi skirt.
+You can wear it a full six ways – or even more!
+It offers perfect versatility for travel and creative wardrobes.

-Main image: Crossbody Tote in Pinatex from HFS Collective
+Main image: Crossbody Tote in Pinatex from HFS Collective.
+Second image: Sunad